Hans Peter Brondmo: Career

 After completing his undergraduate degree, in 1987 Brondmo co-founded Snappy Software, an expert systems software company with seed funding from Apple Computer.
 The following year he joined Apple Computer and worked on the company's Hypercard program from Japan.
 In 1990 he co-founded DIVA, or Digital Video Applications Corp., based in Cambridge, MA, where he served as the company's engineering director.
 Diva, which was the first commercial spin-off from Media Lab, developed a Macintosh-based video editing program known as VideoShop and was acquired by Avid Technology in 1993.
 Brondmo became an entrepreur-in-residence at Mohr Davidow Ventures.
 In 1997 he founded Post Communications which offered customized email marketing services, distinguished by giving the recipient control over the flow of marketing information.
 Post Communications was later sold to online marketing company, Netcentives.
 In 2002, he published "The Engaged Customer: The New Rules of Internet Direct Marketing".
 Brondmo went on to start Plum Ventures in 2005, a social networking service intended for small groups of friends and family.
 In the fall of 2009 Plum was acquired by the mapping division of Nokia.
 At Nokia he led a project team to reinvent the camera in the age of smartphones.
 The product was not commercialized after Nokia sold its mobile phone business to Microsoft.
 In 2013, he co-taught a class on computational photography at the MIT Media Lab.
 In 2016 Brondmo was hired by Google X to help the company reorganize its efforts in robotics.
-He now leads the Everyday Robot project at X.
+He now leads the Everyday Robot project at X (formerly Google X).